Gwendolen Carter Chair Emeritus in African Studies and Professor Emeritus of Anthropology

 In the 1980s, Fratkin turned his attention to issues of development and change, particularly focusing on what happened to Kenyan pastoralists during periods of drought and famine.
 During that time the Ariaal and Rendille communities became recipients of humanitarian relief from many international organizations, including the Catholic Relief Services, Oxfam, Save the Children and World Vision.
 One consequence of those changes was a large-scale settling of former pastoralists, particularly poor people who did not have enough livestock to subsist as they had before.
 In the 1990s, Fratkin participated in a three-year study that examined the health and nutrition effects of the settling of Ariaal and Rendille people.
 He collaborated with his wife, Marty Nathan, a medical doctor, and Eric Roth, an anthropologist at the University of Victoria, Canada.
 They found that settled children had higher levels of malnutrition and illnesses than the pastoralists, which they attributed to a lack of milk animals in the settled communities.

-Fratkin serves on the steering committee of Smith's Environmental Science and Policy Program, African Studies Program and the Global South Development Program.
-He is a faculty adviser for the Five Colleges Certificate in African Studies and the Culture, Health, and Science Program.
+At Smith, Fratkin served on the steering committee of Smith's Environmental Science and Policy Program, African Studies Program and the Global South Development Program, and was a faculty adviser for the Five Colleges Certificate in African Studies and the Culture, Health, and Science Program.

 Read Fratkin’s blog about teaching and doing research in Ethiopia.